 Amar Jyoti is a voluntary organization that has pioneered the concept of Inclusive Education in India.
-The Amar jyoti Trust has been rendering rehabilitative services to Persons with Disabilities through the holistic approach of inclusive education, medical care, pre-vocational skill development, child guidance, self-employment and professional courses in special education since 1981.
+The Trust has been rendering rehabilitative services to Persons with Disabilities through the holistic approach of inclusive education, medical care, pre-vocational skill development, child guidance, self-employment and professional courses in special education since 1981.
 It has a branch rendering similar services for the last 25 years in Gwalior (Madhya Pradesh, India).
-The organization inter alia is running a school in Delhi and Gwalior where over 500 and 300 children, respectively, with and without disabilities are studying together in almost equal number.
+The organization ‘inter alia’ is running a school in Delhi and Gwalior where over 500 and 300 children respectively with and without disabilities are studying together in almost equal number.

-Amar Jyoti is a recipient of various national and international recognitions including the Padma Shri Award to the Founder & Managing Secretary Dr. (Mrs) Uma Tuli and our President Dr. S P Mandal by the Hon’ble President of India for their commendable work in the field of social work and medicine respectively.
+Amar Jyoti is recipient of various national and international recognitions including the Padma Shri Award to the Founder & Managing Secretary Dr. (Mrs) Uma Tuli and our President Dr. S P Mandal by the Hon’ble President of India for their commendable work in the field of social work and medical science respectively.